Cherreads

 Father.

-"I never changed sides," Al added.
+"I remain loyal," Al added.

 I hadn't seen Al move, but his arms were around me now—steady and almost too strong for a fourteen-year-old.